Office for Undergraduate Research and Artistry

 If you already are mentoring students, encourage them to become active through OURA programming.
 Students attend our responsible conduct of research (RCR) training and our “research etc.” workshops, they can present their work at CURC, and participate in the Mentored Research and Artistry Distinction.
 If you are mentoring a student that is you feel could be a strong candidate for a nationally competitive scholarship, reach out to the Office for Scholarship and Fellowship Advising.

 Join the Council on Undergraduate Research (CUR).
 CSU has an enhanced membership to CUR, an international organization that strengthens undergraduate research in STEM and non-STEM disciplines.
-You can join CUR with a free faculty membership, and then you will be able to access to free webinars, online professional development and other resources.
+You can join CUR with a free faculty membership (activate your enhanced benefits here), and then you will be able to access to free webinars, online professional development and other resources.

 Hints on establishing a successful mentorship experience